robotic-vision-lab/Cloud-Object-Recognition-Engine/README.md

 #### Server setup

 We use CloudLab [4] as our remote computing facility in this example.
-We've created a profile (disk image) named 'ubuntu-14\_04-ros-indigo-full' that captures the entire cloud environment.
+We've created a profile (disk image) named 'ubuntu-16\_04-ros-kinetic-full' that captures the entire cloud environment.
 This profile is shared within CloudLab under the project 'core-robotics'.
-It consists of one x86 node running Ubuntu 14.04 with ROS Indigo installed.
+It consists of one x86 node running Ubuntu 16.04 with ROS Kinetic installed.

 After starting an experiment with the above profile, clone and build CORE: